kubestash/docs/docs/guides/volumes/pvc/index.md

 ## Backup

-Now, we have to create a `BackupConfiguration` custom resource targeting the `nfs-pvc` PVC that we have created earlier.
+Now, we have to create a `BackupConfiguration` custom resource targeting the PVC that we have created earlier.

 We also have to create another `Secret` with an encryption key `RESTIC_PASSWORD` for `Restic`.
 This secret will be used by `Restic` for both encrypting and decrypting the backup data during backup & restore.